How to Prevent Woodpecker Damage

 Plug any existing holes with wood putty to prevent further damage or infiltration of water or insects.
 Once the putty has dried, apply two coats of paint or stain to match your home's exterior and to make it harder for the woodpeckers to find where they were drilling.

-If the activity is related to nesting, obtain a birdhouse with the appropriately sized opening and place it near the area where the drilling has occurred.
+If the activity is related to nesting, obtain a birdhouse with an appropriately sized opening and place it near the area where the drilling has occurred.

 Feed the Birds